harodggg/jam/graypaper-cn.md

 [^8]: 1,704,110,400 seconds after the Unix Epoch.
 [^9]: This is three fewer than risc-v’s 16, however the amount that program code output by compilers uses is 13 since two are reserved for operating system use and the third is fixed as zero
 [^10]: Technically there is some small assumption of state, namely that some modestly recent instance of each service’s preimages.
 The specifics of this are discussed in section 13.2.
+[^11]: This is a “soft” implication since there is no consequence on-chain if dishonestly reported.
+For more information on this implication see section 13.4.